sjdefran1/DiscordGPT/steps.md

 ---

-# Creating a Discord ChatGPT Bot Using Python
+# Connecting to ChatGPT W/ Python

-## Prerequistes For Entire Project
+## Prerequistes For Project

 - Working Python Installation on your device
 - PIP (python package manager)